Power of Attorney and Advanced Care Directives

 What is a Medical Power of Attorney?

 This document allows the appointment of someone to make decisions about your medical care and treatment.
-You can only appoint one person.
 A Medical Power of Attorney cannot make any lifestyle or financial decisions and cannot decide where you can live.

 What is an Enduring Power of Guardianship?